-If you’ve ever had similar thoughts, repeat after me: “I am a weight weenie.”
-Ok, now we can move on.
+If you’ve ever found yourself thinking anything similar, repeat after me: “I am a weight weenie.”
+Okay, at this point we may proceed.

-That means that losing one pound from your bike is a much larger percentage of the total bike weight (and is going to cost you an arm and a leg); on the other hand, one pound of your body weight is a significantly smaller percentage of your total body weight and doesn’t cost a thing.
+That indicates that shedding one pound from your bicycle represents a much larger percentage of the total bicycle weight (and is going to set you back an arm and a leg); on the other hand, losing one pound of your body weight represents a much smaller percentage of your total body weight and doesn’t set you back a single penny.

-To put it in terms that a weight weenie can understand, losing 4 pounds of body weight is the equivalent, in percentage terms, to dropping 314 grams from your 25lb. bike.
-Have you ever priced out what it would cost to cut 300 grams off your bike?
+If you want to put it in words that a weight weenie can comprehend, shedding 4 pounds of body weight is similar, in terms of percentages, to eliminating 314 grammes off your 25-pound bike.
+Have you ever calculated how much it would cost to reduce the weight of your bike by 300 grammes?

 There are some good books out there on sports nutrition but, personally, I don’t have the energy to focus seriously on diet after family, work, regular training, blogging, and my obsessive / compulsive focus on cycling.
 There just isn’t a whole lot of energy left to read books and create an entire plan.